 - If you move a lot, focus on responsiveness scores and Jamal’s comments.

 In my view, no single number replaces your own body.
-However, a clear method and consistent ratings help you narrow choices to the few mattresses most likely to work in your real bedroom, under your real conditions.
+But a clear method and consistent ratings help you narrow the field to the mattresses most likely to work in your real bedroom, under your real conditions.

-Every time we add a new mattress review, we run that mattress through these same steps.
-We use the same people, the same tools, and the same scales.
-That discipline keeps our How We Test Mattresses page connected directly to what you see in every individual review.
+Every time we publish a new mattress review, we run that mattress through the same steps with the same people, tools, and five-point scale.
+That consistency keeps our How We Test Mattresses page directly tied to every individual review.